I. Outlook

 - Fizen Ramp

 For new users, one major challenge in purchasing cryptocurrencies is how to operate.
-Typically, users need to register an account on a cryptocurrency exchange, complete KYC (Know Your Customer) by providing documents such as a passport or ID, and upload a selfie for identity verification.
-This verification process can take anywhere from 30 minutes to a week.
-Even when purchasing cryptocurrencies on exchanges, the process may not be straightforward.
+Typically, users need to register an account on a cryptocurrency exchange, complete KYC (Know Your Customer) by providing documents such as a passport or ID card, and upload a selfie for identity verification.
+The waiting time for this verification process can range from 30 minutes to a week.
+Even when purchasing cryptocurrencies on an exchange, the process may not be straightforward.

 Fizen understands the challenges faced by customers and is committed to creating the simplest and optimal experience for them.